Thought Anchors: Which LLM Reasoning Steps Matter?: Sentence-sentence causal links

 \subsection{Open source interface}

-We released an open source interface (\href{https://www.thought-anchors.com}{thought-anchors.com}) for analyzing and visualizing reasoning traces.
-The reasoning trace can be visualized as an annotated directed acyclic graph using the importance metrics from \Cref{secBlackBoxFramework}, which may benefit interpretability and reasoning model debugging.
-We show our proof-of-concept interface in Figure~\ref{figure:study_summary}C, where important sentences are represented by larger nodes and sentences that causally affect each other are connected with dashed gray lines.
-Hovering over a node lets users inspect sentence properties or compare alternative rollouts.
+We released an open source interface (\href{https://www.thought-anchors.com}{thought-anchors.com}) for visualizing reasoning traces and comparing alternative rollouts.
+We show our proof-of-concept interface in Figure~\ref{figure:study_summary}C, where important sentences are represented by larger nodes and causal connections between sentences are shown with dashed gray lines.
+The tool aims to benefit interpretability and unwanted behavior debugging.